 P.O.
 Box 997416, MS 3301; Sacramento, CA 95899-7377

 Graduates of the program have found entry-level employment in acute care and long-term care facilities, in home care, and in clinics.
 Many graduates continue their education and increase their career potential by enrolling in Licensed Vocational Nursing and Registered Nursing programs.

 - How to Apply and Enroll in NURS60

 - Fall 2023 Q1 CNA Course Schedule

 - CNA Information Flyer

 - Nursing Physical Form

 Please be aware the course times may vary from what is listed in the course catalog.
-Students enrolled in the course will attend class on campus Mondays and Tuesdays and clinical sites in mornings or evenings on Wednesday, Thursday, and Friday.
+Students enrolled in the course will attend class on campus Mondays and Tuesdays and clinical sites on Wednesday, Thursday, and Friday.
 For more information regarding the schedule please contact the nursing office at (760) 757-2121 ext.
 6466.